William B. Umstead State Park

 William B. Umstead State Park is a North Carolina state park in Wake County, North Carolina in the United States.
 It covers 5,442 acre nestled between the expanding cities of Raleigh, Cary, and Durham, North Carolina.
-It offers hiking, bridle, and bike trails, boat rentals, camping, picnic areas, and educational programs.
+It offers a combined 34.3 mi hiking, bike and bridle trails, camping, picnic areas, and educational programs.

 Part of the East Coast Greenway, a 3,000 mile long system of trails connecting Maine to Florida, runs through the park.